21 proven tools for your 2023 marketing tech stack [Recommended by market experts]

 Start with business goals and convert them into a strategy.
 Evaluate the marketing tech stack you used previously.
 Think about each step of how your team will reach it, and try to speed up the process with the marketing automation tech.
 The more connected tools you have, the better.

-If you hesitate about what solutions you need, Dashly expert can make an assessment of your website for free to help you decide.
+If you hesitate about what solutions you need, Dashly expert can assess your website to help you decide.

-The best option is to consult the marketing teams, experts in your niche, what tech they use, and how they choose it.
-For example, you can chat Dashly team on our website and schedule such a conversation!
+The best option is to consult your niche’s marketing teams, experts, what tech they use, and how they choose it.
+For example, you can chat Dashly team on our website and schedule a conversation!

 And, of course, subscribe to our marketing blog 🙂